Should Seniors Get AARP’s Auto Insurance?

 The multi-policy discount is usually around 15%, so losing that can have a big impact on your premiums.

 The Hartford does offer a homeowners insurance discount through AARP, so you could quote your home or renters policy through them to keep the multi-policy discount.
-Unfortunately for many retirees, this homeowners product is not offered in Florida.
+Unfortunately, for many retirees, this homeowner’s product is not offered in Florida.

-The Final Verdict on AARP
+The Final Verdict on AARP Auto Insurance

 It’s not recommended to switch to AARP’s auto insurance program solely to save money.
-However, if the wide range of additional benefits is a good fit for you and your lifestyle, then it’s certainly worth checking out.
+However, if the wide range of additional benefits is a good fit for you and your lifestyle, it’s certainly worth checking out.

 Also, you aren’t forced into joining AARP’s auto insurance program.
-So, you can become an AARP member and enjoy the full range of benefits, while staying with your current auto insurance carrier.
+So, you can become an AARP member and enjoy the full range of benefits while staying with your current auto insurance carrier.

-With that in mind, it is worth it to at least have The Hartford quote your auto insurance if you do join AARP.
+With that in mind, it is worth it to at least have The Hartford quote your auto insurance if you join AARP.
 You don’t have to join, and they might be able to save you money and/or improve your current coverage.